A Learning Experience

 Tools of The Trade

-We arrive fully equipped to do the best possible inspection for you.
-Along with the “extend-able ladder and flashlight” our tool bag has numerous other tools, including voltage testers, circuit testers, wiring analyzer, outlet tester, pressure and flow meters, carbon monoxide detector, gas detector and leak detector “soap”, invasive and non invasive moisture meters, smoke alarm tester, 30 thousand and 250 thousand candlepower lights, levels, water softener test kit, hoses, water and gas keys, water leak detection dye, ground probes, high power binoculars, coveralls and hard hat!
+We arrive fully equipped to do the best possible Inspection for you.
+Along with the “extend-able ladder and flashlight” our tool bag has numerous other tools.
+Voltage testers, circuit testers, wiring analyzer, receptacle tester, pressure and flow meters, carbon monoxide and gas detectors, leak detector “soap”, invasive and non invasive moisture meters, smoke alarm tester, water softener test kit, hoses, water and gas keys, high power binoculars, coveralls and hard hat!

-(Note: not all these tools will necessarily be used in every inspection)
+(Note: not all these tools will necessarily be used during every inspection)

 Standards for Inspecting

-You will receive a copy of the Standards of Practice with your Inspection report.
+You will receive a copy of the ASHI Standards of Practice with your Inspection report.

-Note: Buyer's Inspection Service strives to meet or exceed the inspection standards set by the both the American Society of Home Inspectors (ASHI) and the National Association of Home Inspectors (NAHI), and their standards of practice in an effort to give you the most detailed report.
+NOTE: We strive to meet or exceed the Inspection standards set by the American Society of Home Inspectors (ASHI) and their standards of practice in an effort to give you the most detailed report.